What is psychotherapy?

 - Are medications an option?
 Is this therapist able to prescribe medications?

-- Are the meetings confidential?
+- Are meetings confidential?
 How is confidentiality assured?
 Are there limits to confidentiality?

-Many different types of professionals offer psychotherapy.
+Many types of professionals offer psychotherapy.
 Examples include psychiatrists, psychologists, social workers, counselors, and psychiatric nurses.
-Information on the credentials of providers is available from the National Alliance on Mental Illness.
-In addition, you can find resources to help find a therapist on the NIMH's Help for Mental Illnesses webpage.
+Information on providers’ credentials is available from the National Alliance on Mental Illness and the Substance Abuse and Mental Health Services Administration .

-The following professional organizations have directories or locators on their websites for mental health care professionals:
+The following professional organizations have directories or locators on their websites for finding mental health professionals:

 - American Academy of Child & Adolescent Psychiatry